-Note: Labs do not always directly follow the content presented in class but content for each lab is covered prior to students beginning the lab, even if the lab lags 1-2 weeks behind the lecture material.
+Note: Labs are unlikely to always directly follow the content presented in class but content for each lab is covered prior to students beginning the lab, even if the lab lags 1-2 weeks behind the lecture material.

 Course Structure: The main lecture meets for two 80-minute sessions per week or three 50 minute sessions per week.
-In addition, students attend one 110-minute quiz section each week which includes support for take-home laboratories (but does not require laboratory facilities).
+In addition, students attend one 110-minute quiz section each week which gives students time to work on laboratories (but does not require laboratory facilities).
 Lecture sessions typically consist of lecture interspersed with (a) examples which illustrate the application of important concepts; (b) demonstrations which illustrate these principles at work in real devices; or (c) student-centered activities including small group problem solving activities and think/pair/share exercises designed to reinforce understanding of basic concepts and resolve misconceptions.